Death of Boko Haram's leader spells trouble for Nigeria and its neighbors | DW | 08.06.2021

 Nigerian security analyst Yahuza Getso is not convinced that a difference in strategy is enough to account for the violence between the two jihadist organizations.
 "The question is, why is ISWAP fighting Boko Haram?
 If the two Islamic militias are fighting each other, something is definitely wrong somewhere," Getso told DW.
 He suspects a strong involvement of outside interests, tied into the local rivalry between Anglophone Nigeria and its Francophone neighbors, as well as the interests of "superpowers in the Lake Chad Basin."

 Kabir Adamu has no doubts that the insurgents receive help from the outside, including other jihadist groups.
-But he says it is "almost impossible" to verify the conspiracy theories that go further.
+But he says it is "almost impossible" to verify the various conspiracy theories circulating.
 "Even if state actors are supporting them, they will not do it directly.
 They are likely to do it through non-state actors that are operating in the region," he said.

 Both analysts also agree that while Buhari's government may feel a sense of relief to be rid of their most notorious terrorist, Shekau's death could end up causing more problems for the region.
 "Absolutely.
 More troubles for the Nigerian government.
 More trouble for the Cameroon government.
 More conflict and a possible regrouping of the insurgents in Chad," Getso said.